-At 31 December 2023, the Group had tax losses arising in Chinese Mainland of US\$2,000 (2022: US\$2,000), that will expire in one to five years for offsetting against future taxable profits.
+At 31 December 2024, the Group did not have tax losses arising in Chinese Mainland (2023: US\$2,000), that will expire in one to five years for offsetting against future taxable profits.
 Deferred tax assets have not been recognised in respect of these losses as they have arisen in subsidiaries that have been loss-making for some time and it is not considered probable that taxable profits will be available against which the tax losses can be utilised.

-(b) The Group is liable for withholding taxes on dividends distributed by those subsidiaries and joint ventures established in Chinese Mainland in respect of earnings generated from 1 January 2008.
+(d) The Group is liable for withholding taxes on dividends distributed by those subsidiaries and joint ventures established in Chinese Mainland in respect of earnings generated from 1 January 2008.
 The applicable rate is 5% or 10% for the Group.

-At 31 December 2023, no deferred tax has been recognised for withholding taxes that would be payable on the unremitted earnings that are subject to withholding taxes of the Group's subsidiaries and joint ventures established in Chinese Mainland.
+At 31 December 2024, no deferred tax has been recognised for withholding taxes that would be payable on the unremitted earnings that are subject to withholding taxes of the Group's subsidiaries and joint ventures established in Chinese Mainland.
 In the opinion of the directors, it is not probable that these subsidiaries and joint ventures will distribute such earnings in the foreseeable future.
-The aggregate amount of temporary differences associated with investments in subsidiaries and joint ventures in Chinese Mainland for which deferred tax liabilities have not been recognised totalled approximately US\$25,735,000 (2022: US\$40,315,000) and US\$31,077,000 (2022: US\$33,010,000), as at 31 December 2023, respectively.
+The aggregate amount of temporary differences associated with investments in subsidiaries and joint ventures in Chinese Mainland for which deferred tax liabilities have not been recognised totalled approximately US\$9,389,000 (2023: US\$25,735,000) and US\$35,664,000 (2023: US\$31,077,000), as at 31 December 2024, respectively.

-(c) There are no income tax consequences attaching to the payment of dividends by the Company to its shareholders.
+(e) There are no income tax consequences attaching to the payment of dividends by the Company to its shareholders.